stejul/propertyScrapingDataEngineering/README.md

 A example project where I test out different data engineering tools, like Apache Druid, PySPark and Dagster.

-With scrapy im extracting some key information on various apartments, load them up into a S3 storage and run it in an DWH.
+With scrapy I#m extracting some key information on various apartments, load them up into a S3 storage and run into Apache Druid.

 ## Tech Stack